prystupa/order-data-platform/README.md

 - chains - multimap of (root ID -> ID)
 When new event tuple arrives, Store command pessimistically assumes its parent ID is also its chain root ID

+## Linking
+We leverage Hazelcast event listeners to perform realtime chain linking as events arrive.
+There are two listeners:
+- on *parents* map - every time new parent/child record is added listener kicks in and checks if there is a chain currently rooted at child ID.
+If there is then this chain is merged into parent ID chain
+- on *chains* multimap - every time an event is added a listener kicks in and checks if the key is indeed a root.
+If not, the event is moved to its root

+## Enrichment
+TODO